rwpogge/modsIDL/README.md

 A registered software DOI with zenodo.org will be forthcoming.

-modsIDL was developed for the MODS1 and MODS2 instruments at the Large Binocular Telescope Observatory.
+modsIDL was developed for reducing data obtained with the MODS1 and MODS2 instruments at the Large Binocular Telescope Observatory.
 The MODS were built with with major support provided by grants from the U.S. National Science Foundation's Division of Astronomical Sciences  Advanced Technologies and Instrumentation (AST-9987045), the NSF/NOAO TSIP Program, and matching funds provided by the Ohio State University Office of Research and the Ohio Board of Regents.
 Additional support was provided by NSF Grant AST-1108693.

 We and our funding agencies thank you for properly acknowledging their support in your papers.

 ## Author & History

 Dr. Kevin Croxall, the lead on the modsIDL project, was a postdoctoral research fellow at The Ohio State University Department of Astronomy from 2012 until 2016, supported by funds provided by NSF Grant AST-1108693 and by the David G. Price Postdoctoral Fellowship in Astronomical Instrumentation.
 Kevin left OSU and Astronomy in May 2016 and is making a career in data science.

 Support for modsIDL will continue on an informal basis as we can find resources.
-In the meantime, MODS instrument PI Prof. Richard Pogge (pogge.1@osu.edu) will address any bugs or questions.
+In the meantime, MODS instrument PI Prof. Richard Pogge (pogge.1@osu.edu) will address any bugs or questions as time permits.

 ## Revision History